Pueblo Slopper

 Quick Bite

-An iconic Colorado comfort food, originating in Pueblo, consisting of an open-faced cheeseburger smothered in spicy, pork-based green chili.
-Typically served in a paper boat, it is topped with raw onions and shredded cheese and eaten with a fork and knife.
+An iconic Colorado comfort food from Pueblo consisting of an open-faced cheeseburger smothered in spicy, pork-style green chili.
+It is typically served in a paper boat, topped with raw onions and shredded cheese, and eaten with a fork and knife.

 History